 Ice sculpture festival “ICE Fantasy” takes place every winter in the centre of Saint Petersburg — Peter and Paul Fortress.
 170 tons of ice right in the heart of Saint Petersburg — but for a good reason! 🙂 It’s a temporary exhibition which brings us to a fairy-tale world of Chinese dragons, Egyptian Pyramids and Polar bears.

 The festival takes place every winter, in December — January.
 The sculptures differ each year so the exhibition is interesting every time.

-It takes almost one month to prepare the exposition.
-More than 30 leading ice-sculpting artists from Russia and other parts of the world to create this ice kingdom.
+It takes almost one month to prepare the ice exposition.
+More than 30 leading ice-sculpting artists from Russia and other parts of the world to create this frozen kingdom.

 Ice Sculptures Festival — Frozen Kingdom